sourcebitsllc/Asset-Generator-Mac/README.md

 # Features

-- Generates iOS assets.
+- AG takes any image file type supported by iOS or Mac OS, adds JSON metadata and packages into an Xcassets library, ready for push to your repo.
+- If you modify images in the source folder, AG detects it and you can build again right away.
+- When you build again, AG appends new assets to the library.
+- Dynamically tracks location of both source and destinations when moved.
 - Partial support for Mac OS assets.
-- Accepts any image file type supported by iOS or Mac OS.

 # Notes

 - It does **not** scale or compress your assets.
-You need to prepare all different sizes yourself.
+You need to prepare all different dimensions yourself.
-- You need to create Images.xcassets library in Xcode beforehand.
+- You need to create Images.xcassets library in Xcode before you use AG.
 - If you have multiple *.xcassets libraries in your project, Asset Generator will use the first one (alphabetically).

 # About